 In Virginia, Sustainable Chesapeake initiated the Virginia Nutrient Management Leadership Team (VNMLT), a group of stakeholders including agricultural, industry, and conservation professionals, to develop strategies to expand the adoption of nutrient management planning on farms in Virginia.
 Nutrient management plans provide guidance on fertilizer and manure application rate, timing, and method to promote robust crop production and protect water quality.
 They can save farmers money on fertilizer by avoiding over-application.
 The Chesapeake Bay Program estimates that implementing nutrient management plans can reduce nutrient loss to surface waters by 5 to 9.25 percent for total nitrogen, and 8 to 10 percent for total phosphorus, depending on the type of crop and fertilizer source.
 The VNMLT is currently in the process of gathering feedback from farmers and industry professionals on how to engage more farmers in the nutrient management planning process.

-Sustainable Chesapeake’s funders are critical to helping us achieve our vision for thriving farms alongside healthy local streams, rivers and Chesapeake Bay.
+Sustainable Chesapeake’s funders and foundation partners are critical to helping us achieve our vision for thriving farms alongside healthy local streams, rivers and Chesapeake Bay.
 Our Thriving Farms projects are funded by:

 The U.S. EPA Innovative Nutrient and Sediment Reduction Program has provided support for the Farm Manure-to-Energy Initiative, the subsurface application of manure project, and efforts to achieve regional phosphorus balance.
 The U.S. Environmental Protection agency and the Chesapeake Bay Program’s Innovative Nutrient and Sediment Reduction grants program supports efforts within the Chesapeake Bay watershed to accelerate nutrient and sediment reductions with innovative, sustainable, and cost-effective approaches.

-The USDA Conservation Innovation Grant Program has provided support for the Farm Manure-to-Energy Initiative and the subsurface application of manure project.
+The USDA Conservation Innovation Grant Program has provided support our efforts to demonstrate and evaluate the performance of manure-to-energy technologies and expand the adoption of manure injection (dairy and poultry litter) in the region.